inimaz/inimaz.github.io/_portfolio/twitter-vote.md

 For cancer detection, we want to minimize false negatives (people that have cancer but our classifier flags as negative).
 Therefore we want to maximize recall.

 It would be then up to the user of these models, to decide which of the 2 to use in which case.
-What percentage of tweets are VOX-like?
-Maximize precission.
-What percentage of tweets

 # Try to guess the vote of a twitter user
 Let's try to predict the vote of a real user (me).